- Due to climate change and overfishing 11 species of shark have gone extinct.

 Helicoprion, also called the “buzzsaw shark”, lived about 290 million to 250 million years ago.
 This prehistoric shark also happens to be one of the most interesting additions to this list.
 When the first Helicoprion fossil was founded, archeologists had no idea what they were looking at and initially thought they had found ammonite.

 Eventually, it was discovered that this odd whorl of patterns was actually teeth.
-The Helicoprion had a curled up jawbone of teeth that rounds and protrudes from the lower have of their jaw.
+The Helicoprion had a curled up jawbone of teeth that rounds and protrudes from the lower half of their jaw.
 It is thought that Helicoprions were the first sharks to regrow their teeth after losing them – something modern sharks today must do to survive – therefore making this shark an excellent example of the evolution of sharks.

 Helicoprions were formidable sharks, especially as no shark previous to them could regrow their own teeth.
 These sharks also managed to live about 40 million years and survive the Great Permian Extinction, which killed 90 – 95% of all living things on Earth and is thought to be the worst mass extinction in the Earth’s entire history!